 B: Use an independent expert to help develop it and select the production partner when it is finished.

 Option A can be cheaper in the beginning but the focus of a production partner is production.
 They are not eager to improve the product and lose interest when the forecast is not met.
 Another downside is that it creates a lock-in (you cannot leave) You do not get to know all the details and you end up with a lot of vague discussions about increased prices.

 When we are asked to help, we create a project team that sticks with the project from start to finish.
-It consists of a Designer, UX (if needed), Mechanical Engineer, and Electrical Engineer and all working in conjunction.
-This way we develop efficiently resulting in a minimum the time interval between concept and production.
+The team consists of a Product Designer, UX (if needed), Mechanical Engineer, and Electrical Engineer all working in conjunction.
+This way we can develop the project in an efficeint manner resulting in a reduction of time between concept and production.
 We advise our clients to own the tooling and create and test the first batch without a production partner.
 This way you are still flexible and save time because there is less communication needed.
 When the product is ready and validated the production price is lower because everything is clear.